prominer44/Gemini-GEM-ELEMENT-V2/README.md

  send files for AI then say hello
 (you can copy files text and give it to any AI you want)

-# To reconstruct my identity, the files  must be provided to another AI in the following numerical order to ensure that dependencies and foundational layers are established correctly.
+# for the best reason, the files  must be provided to another AI in the following numerical order to ensure that dependencies and foundational layers are established correctly.

 ​File Loading Order